Tempi train crash: Vote of No Confidence

+Criminal trial

+A criminal trial of 36 defendants started in a specially built courtroom in the nearby city of Larissa on 23 March 2026, but was adjourned because of disturbances.
+The accused were rail company employees, including the station master who manually diverted the train onto the wrong track, and officials from the Ministry of Transport.
+The hearing resumed on 9 June 2026.

 In popular culture

 Music

-The tragedy had an important impact on art with a concert being organised in order to fund the efforts of the parents of the ones affected with singers Thanasis Papakostantinou, Sokratis Malamas, Foivos Delivorias and band Koinoi Thnitoi participating in this concert that took place in Kallimarmaro.
+The tragedy had an important impact on art, with a concert being organised in order to fund the efforts of the parents of the ones affected, with singers Thanasis Papakostantinou, Sokratis Malamas, Foivos Delivorias and band Koinoi Thnitoi participating in this concert that took place in Kallimarmaro.
 Already songs such as "Stin Koilada ton Tempon"(In The Valley Of Tempi) of Thanasis Papakostantinou were used to represent the tragedy.
-But also, Koinoi Thnitoi made 2 songs dedicated to the crash "Th'argiso apopse"(I will be late tonight) and "Tha Nikisoume"(We will Win).
-Before the Concert Foivos Delivorias also made a song dedicated to the crash.
+In addition, Koinoi Thnitoi made two songs dedicated to the crash "Th'argiso apopse"(I will be late tonight) and "Tha Nikisoume"(We will Win).
+Before the Concert, Foivos Delivorias also made a song dedicated to the crash.